If an article is not available in full-text, click the "Find It!" button.

 This will check if we have access through a different database and our print collection.

 If we do not have access, you will be given an option to order it through Interlibrary Loan (ILL).
 Fill out the form and click "Submit."
 It takes about 2 business days to get articles.

 Peer-review is an evaluation process in which qualified individuals within specialized field of study reviews literature before it becomes published.
 This process helps keep standards held by the profession, improves the quality of work being published, and provides credibility & reliability to published work & authors publishing the work.
 The 5-minute video below describes and discusses the importance of peer-review and its process.

 (NCSU video, 5 min.)

-JSTOR is a high-quality, interdisciplinary archive of over one thousand leading academic journals across the humanities, social sciences, and sciences.
-The entire collection is full-text searchable, offers search term highlighting, includes high-quality images, and is interlinked by millions of citations and references.
-You won't find any current editions of journals in JSTOR.
+JSTOR is a high-quality, interdisciplinary archive of over 1,000 leading academic journals across the humanities, social sciences, and sciences.
+Search term highlighting, includes high-quality images.
+Current editions of journals are excluded due to embargos.

 Databases are how articles are indexed; indexes primarily tell you that articles exist opposed to providing the full-text of articles.
 These databases cover literature that is related to this subject area.
 The full list of WU database is available by alphabetic list or subject.
 There are also guides available to walk you through how to find materials.